nablarch/nablarch-document/en/application_framework/application_framework/libraries/authorization/role_check.rst

   <component name="userRoleResolver"
              class="nablarch.common.authorization.role.session.SessionStoreUserRoleResolver" />

-To use the permission check (simplified version), first define the component of the :java:extdoc:`BasicRoleEvaluator <nablarch.common.authorization.role.BasicRoleEvaluator>`.
+To use the permission check by annotation, first define the component of the :java:extdoc:`BasicRoleEvaluator <nablarch.common.authorization.role.BasicRoleEvaluator>`.
 And set the :java:extdoc:`SessionStoreUserRoleResolver <nablarch.common.authorization.role.session.SessionStoreUserRoleResolver>`  to the ``userRoleResolver`` property.

 Note that this setting is also provided as the default configuration.